What Is Conversion Journey Analysis?

 Homepage Bounce

-A large number of non-converting users terminate at the Homepage without progressing to Pricing or Checkout — suggesting weak value proposition communication or unclear navigation hierarchy.
+A large number of non-converting users terminate at the Homepage without progressing to Pricing or Checkout.
+This suggests weak value proposition communication or unclear navigation hierarchy.

 Converted vs. Non-Converted Users

-The behavioral contrast between users who subscribed and those who didn't is stark — and directly actionable:
+The behavioral contrast between users who subscribed and those who did not is stark and directly actionable.
+This is the type of segmentation analysis I deliver when clients hire me for conversion optimization consulting:

 Behavioral Profile